Skip to content

 • A lease violation or criminal activity on the property.

-The type of notice given to the tenant depends on the reason to evict.
-There are generally 4 different types of notices in California:
+The type of eviction notice given to the tenant depends on the reason to evict.
+There are generally 4 different types of notices in California eviction laws:

-• A 3-day notice to pay the rent or quit: this is given to tenants who fail to pay their rent, and gives them the option to rectify the unpaid rent or be evicted.
+• A 3-day notice to pay rent or quit: This is given to a tenant who has failed to pay rent, providing them the option to rectify the unpaid rent or face eviction.

-• 30/60 day period notice to quit: This is for the end of a lease/no lease.
-The length required depends on how often the tenant pays the rent.
+• A 30/60-day notice to quit: This is issued by a landlord at the end of a lease or when there is no lease agreement.
+The required notice period depends on how frequently the tenant pays rent.

-• 3-day notice period to cure or vacate: This is for curable or fixable violations of lease terms, and gives tenants an opportunity to fix the issue or get evicted.
+• A 3-day notice to cure or vacate: This allows a landlord to address curable lease violations by giving tenants an opportunity to fix the issue or face eviction.
+Landlords use this notice to ensure compliance with lease terms.

 dog laying on floor